This blogpost contains affiliate links. Please read disclaimer.

 Yes, with some limitations.

-I can’t stress enough that you will never get the full claimed sunscreen out of a Tinted Moisturizer or a foundation.
+I can’t stress enough that you will usually not get the full claimed sunscreen out of a Tinted Moisturizer or a foundation.
 To get the full SPF 20, you would need at least one tablespoon of product, and that is way more than you use.

 Apart from that, it is lightweight, it adds glow without oily shine and it evens out my skin beautifully, as you can see in the pictures below.

-The staying power is also quite impressive, it just faded slightly on my chin, but I blame that on my daughters wet kisses more than the product.
+The staying power is also quite impressive, it just faded slightly on my chin and cheeks, but I blame that on my daughters wet kisses more than the product.